First (Colored) Baptist Church

 Selma-Dallas County Chamber of Commerce and Tourism Information, (334) 875-5894

-» View the moving oral history of the First (Colored) Baptist Church on our sister platform, Voices of Alabama.
+» CLICK HERE to view the moving oral history of the First (Colored) Baptist Church.